 Historic Aerials has always been built around a simple idea: historical aerial imagery should be easy to explore, searchable, and available to everyone.
 From the beginning, we’ve worked hard to offer a free version of the site so students, historians, planners, and the public can explore decades of aerial history without a paywall.
+But as ad blocker usage has grown, keeping this free experience sustainable required us to make a change.

 Starting the week of December 22, 2025, some users may have noticed a message appearing in our aerial viewer indicating that imagery is unavailable unless ads are enabled or a subscription is in place.